Tufted Roman Geese

 Tufted Roman Goslings

-Goslings hatching March to June.
+Hatching March to June.

 One of the oldest breeds of geese, the Tufted Roman Goose has much to offer, by way of its docile character and compact but meaty body.

 Production: The Tufted Roman is considered a moderate egg layer and you can expect 25-35 eggs per year.
-The do not grow to an enormous roasting size, yet do offer a sufficient amount of meat.
+They do not grow to an enormous roasting size, yet do offer a sufficient amount of meat.

 Temperament: As far as geese go, the Tufted Roman tends to be quite calm.

-History: Legend has it that geese played a role in ancient Roman history, by honking and making noise when intruders attempted to take over the Roman capitol in 365 BC, making it one of the oldest domesticated breeds.
+History: Legend has it that geese played a role in ancient Roman history, by honking and making noise when intruders attempted to take over the Roman capital in 365 BC, making it one of the oldest domesticated breeds.

-The American Association of Poultry recognizes Tufted Roman Geese, and the guidelines set forth in the Standard of Perfection require a tuft.
+The American Association of Poultry recognizes Tufted Roman Geese, and the guidelines outlined in the Standard of Perfection require a tuft.
 In many tufted ducks, the tuft is there as a result of the shape of the bird’s skull or an extra mound of skin.
 In the case of the Tufted Roman Goose, though, feathers form the tuft, by growing longer in that spot.

 Colors: Tufted Roman Geese are all white.
 Some juveniles may retain some gray feathers, but it usually goes away with molting.